bernallium/daily-log-app/README.md

 ### Why did I create this application?

-I wanted to create an application that satisfied my needs for a note taking and task manager application combined.
-There are many options on the market that attempt to acheive this but I wanted to create one that fit my needs perfectly.
-In particular, I wanted a history of how tasks are migrated between tiers of urgency (ie. moving a task from your Inbox, to your weekly task list, to your daily task list).
-I believe having a history of this movement is good for mindfulness and self-improvement.
+I wanted to create an application that was both a note taking and task manager application combined.
+There are a few options on the market that attempt to acheive this but I wanted to create one that was easy to use and understand.

 ## Built With 👨‍💻